php-fig/fig-standards/proposed/http-client/http-client.md

 ## Specification

 An HTTP client has the responsibility to send a PSR-7 request and return a PSR-7 response.
-When there is an error with the request, network or the response an exception should be thrown.
+When there is an error during sending the request, network or the response an exception should be thrown.

 ## Goal

-The goal of this PSR is to allow developers to create libraries decoupled from libraries sending HTTP requests.
+The goal of this PSR is to allow developers to create libraries decoupled from HTTP Client implementations.
 This would make libraries more stable since the reduced number of dependencies and the likelihood to get in version conflicts is reduced.

 ## Interfaces